 - written evidence of being recognised as a member of an Aboriginal or Torres Strait Islander community

-- evidence of having completed (or will soon complete) first or second year of study in any field at a Queensland higher education institution in 2018.
+- evidence of having completed (or will soon complete) first or second year of study in any field at a Queensland higher education institution in the current calendar year.

 Enquiries and further information